Alfresco/alfresco-ng2-components/docs/upgrade-guide/upgrade50-60.md

 NodeFavoriteDirective: Moved from ADF Core to ADF content services
 NodeRestoreDirective: Moved from ADF Core to ADF content services
+AppsProcessService: Moved from ADF Core to ADF process services
-AppsProcessService: Moved from ADF Core to ADF process services [TODO ADD HERE the PRs ]
+DeletedNodesApiService: Moved from ADF Core to ADF content services [TODO ADD HERE the PRs ]